CarlosVRL/CS50/README.md

 # CS50 PSets

-An informal pass at solving CS50's problem sets.
+An informal pass at solving some of CS50's problem sets.